n0mjs710/HBlink4/docs/connecting_to_hblink4.md

 ### 3. Server Configuration Requirements

-Before connecting, the server administrator must add your repeater to their `config.json`:
+Before connecting, the server administrator must add your repeater to their `config.json`, or use a "range" configuration that would include your repeater by radio ID range and/or callsign, including widlcards:

 ```json
 {